 What Causes Magical Thinking?

 There are many causes for magical thinking, ranging from natural causes to mental health concerns.
 Magical thinking is commonly represented in our world, and most people have engaged with magical thinking at some point in their lives.
-Starting at a young age, individuals often learn well-known rituals and superstitions within their culture, which continue throughout generations.
+Starting at a young age, people often learn well-known rituals and superstitions within their culture, which continue throughout generations.

 Common causes of magical thinking include: